segmentio/segment-docs/src/connections/destinations/catalog/personas-facebook-custom-audiences/index.md

 Facebook Custom Audiences allows you to efficiently run several marketing and advertising operations.
 The list below contains the most popular use cases when you know personally identifiable information (PII) about your users, such as email address, name, phone number, etc. Facebook takes the data that you send to Facebook Custom Audiences and matches it to the users that are on Facebook to enable these use cases.

 1. **Suppression Audiences.** Create an audience of users that signed up, purchased a product, or otherwise performed some conversion event.
 Getting those users into Facebook in a timely manner (hourly syncs) prevents you from spending money targeting users that already converted.
 You can do this by creating an Audience in Personas, and syncing it to the Facebook Custom Audience Destination.

 2. **Lookalikes & Seed Audiences.** You can use Personas to create a detailed profile of your most loyal customers (sometimes called a “seed audience”) and then send this list of customers to Facebook.
 In Facebook, you can then use Facebook’s lookalike audiencing features to find similar users to target.
 For example, you might want to create a group of high-value users that have spent a certain amount of money on your product, and then use Facebook audiences to find similar users.

 3. **Re-targeting Audiences.** You can use Personas to target users who completed some initial action, but didn’t follow through on a purchase or other conversion event.
+You can create audiences to re-target these individuals and remind them to complete the purchase or other process.

+> note ""
-You can create audiences to re-target these individuals and remind them to complete the purchase or other process. **Note**: Re-targeting can also mean targeting anonymous visitors (those with no known personally identifiable information, such as email).
+> **Note**: Re-targeting can also mean targeting anonymous visitors (those with no known personally identifiable information, such as email).
 The Personas Facebook Custom Audiences Integration feature for this use case is currently in beta.
+See below.

 ## Use Cases - Anonymous Users (Beta)

 Sometimes, users visit your website and perform high-intent activities such as looking at a product or pricing page multiple times, but they don’t convert (buy), and they don’t provide any personally identifiable information so you can contact them.

 Facebook Custom Audiences allows you to retarget these anonymous users using the Website Custom Audience.
 This is an audience that you can build in Facebook based on the Facebook Pixel, which identifies users based on a cookie set in their browser.

 Segment Personas supports this use case with the **Facebook Custom Audiences Device-Side Integration.
 This Personas destination is currently in Early Access**.
 To access join the Early Access program, email beta@segment.com.

 ## Set up

+> success ""
-Before you start, make sure you have a Facebook Ads account with “Advertiser” or “Admin” access to link Personas to Facebook Ads.
+> Before you start, make sure you have a Facebook Ads account with “Advertiser” or “Admin” access to link Personas to Facebook Ads.

 ### 1. Authorize Facebook Custom Audiences

 - Go to your Personas Space in your Segment Workspace.
 - Go to the Destinations tab and click “Add Destination”.
-- Select the Personas Facebook Custom Audiences option, and click Configure Personas Facebook Custom Audiences.
+- Select the Personas Facebook Custom Audiences option, and click **Configure Personas Facebook Custom Audiences**.
 - Authorize Facebook Ads and select a Facebook account id to sync to.

 ![](images/fb_ca_auth.gif)